Serendipity ou Algorithme

 Serendipity, as defined by its inventor Horace Walpole, is different from fate (positive and negative) or luck, providence, fortuity or pure chance.

-There is no theory or serendipitic manifesto, which makes the concept all the more intriguing.
+Oddly enough, there is no theory or serendipitic manifesto, which makes the concept all the more intriguing.

 The two characteristic ideas of Serendipity, according to Walpole, are accident and sagacity.
 It’s connotations are esprit, attitude, perspective, receptivity, knowing how to connect, combine, reinterpret, reformulate, imagine and create.